 How are you going to manage all of this?
 Is there any way to relieve the stress before it kills you?
 The short answer is YES!

-(p.s. you can click any of the bulleted sections to jump ahead)
+(p.s. you can click any section in the table of contents to jump ahead)

-Let’s get started.
-Here’s a PDF with all 20 ways to relieve stress: 20 Highly Effective Ways to Relieve Stress
+Here’s a PDF with all 20 ways to relieve stress:

 Identify Your Stress